nelson mondale

 I love thinking about small things, and asking them how they interact with the bigger systems that inform understanding.
 I aim to bring a critical lens to design and development, and to make things that are useful, accessible, and delightful.

-This past May, I received my Bachelor's degree in Media and Cultural Studies, with minors in Computer Science and Studio Art at Macalester College (!!!).
-This fall, I'm working as a freelance web designer and developer, as well as working as a publishing assistant for the Mississippi River Open School for Kinship and Social Exchange.
-With MROS, I'm supporting the development of an anthology publication of writings in and around the Mississippi.
+This past May, I received my Bachelor's degree in Media and Cultural Studies, with minors in Computer Science and Studio Art at Macalester College.
+I am returning to Macalester for the Spring 2026 semester as a Design Apprentice.
+Now, I'm working as a freelance web designer and developer, as well as working as a publication designer for the Mississippi River Open School for Kinship and Social Exchange.
+With MROS, I'm supporting the development of an anthology publication of writings in and around the Mississippi River.

 web design